smartblockchain2/pet-shop-truffle-/README.md

    The Pet Store website is not deployed.
    Please follow steps below, to test this Dapp.

-   Please watch the demo video, before attempting the steps below.
+   Please watch the demo video before attempting to execute the steps below.
    The video outlines these steps.
    The video is located at: https://drive.google.com/open?id=1deVKwOJQ3UHE7SPLZcsvxsCrfPbvcTB1